zkorum/.github/profile/README.md

 This is a totally optional feature because it is highly controversial.

 This feature is NOT used in _Privency.org_, because:
-1. it is impossible to implement without getting the ministry of justice involved
+1. this feature is impossible to implement without getting the ministry of justice involved
-1. it is technically very challenging
+1. this feature is technically very challenging
-1. it is legally uncertain that it would be legal
+1. the legally of this feature is uncertain
-1. it is likely to scare people away
+1. this feature is likely to scare people away
-1. it is too prone to be hijacked by powerful people and a corrupted government
+1. this feature is too prone to be hijacked by powerful people and a corrupted government

 ### Potential _Privency.tech_ use cases